build_offline_system_tracker

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

-A comprehensive guide to building the SystemPulse offline activity tracker with Rust and Tauri.About this skill
+A comprehensive guide to building the SystemPulse offline activity tracker with Rust and Tauri.Key capabilities

 You are running inside Google Anti Gravity IDE, in this repository workspace.